Full Endo TLIF

 The surgeon inserts a small endoscopic camera through a tiny skin incision to visualize the surgical area.
 Specialized instruments are used to remove the herniated tissue compressing the nerves—without cutting through major muscles.
 An artificial intervertebral spacer is then inserted, followed by spinal fusion to stabilize the affected vertebrae.

-After treatment, the doctor and a specialized support team will monitor the recovery progress and evaluate the patient's condition to ensure pain relief, no complications, and a full return to normal life.
+After the treatment, the doctor and a team of specialists will continuously monitor the treatment results and evaluate the patient’s condition to ensure that the pain has decreased and no complications occur.
+The patient stays in the hospital for only one night and can return to normal daily life.